10 Frugal Road Trip Tips

 9. Take advantage of perks.

-If you like to visit National Parks and you’re at least 62, purchase a lifetime national park pass for $10.
+If you like to visit National Parks and you’re at least 62, purchase a lifetime national park pass for $90 or an annual pass for $30.

-Take advantage of all senior citizen perks, like special room rates, etc. Military and government personnel usually qualify for special discounts also.
+Take advantage of all senior citizen perks, like special room rates, etc. Military and government personnel usually qualify for special discounts, too.

 10. Stock up before leaving home.